Matthew 24:1-51 - Outline of Matthew (Book Notes menu page)

 This view is flawed since they saw only the destruction of Jerusalem, not the end of the age.

-2. The generation contemporary to the re-establishment of Israel in the land.
+2. The generation contemporary to the re-establishment of Israel, as a nation, in the land.

 As usually taught, this view assumed a biblical generation to be about 40 years in length, and began counting from Israel's re-establishment in 1948.
 This view is flawed...